hartfordfive/filebeat-multiline-tester/README.md

 ## Credits

-This code base is a adaptation of the code sample which Elastic provides a as a testing mechanism within the Go Playground.
+This code base is a adaptation of the code sample which Elastic provides as a testing mechanism within the Go Playground.

 https://play.golang.org/p/uAd5XHxscu